Laird Thermal Systems NRC400 Thermoelectric Chillers for Low-Power Lasers

 Application Background

 Passive cooling solutions such as heat sinks can be sufficient for helium-neon or argon-ion laser systems.
-However, passive systems are insufficient for cooling sensitive electronics and laser systems larger than 10 Watts will most likely need an active cooling system.
+However, passive systems are insufficient for cooling sensitive electronics and laser systems larger than 10 WaTTS will most likely need an active cooling system.
 The design of an effective closed loop cooling system where heat is absorbed by a coolant can be fairly simple.
 Because the coolant does not come in contact with the environment, it remains clean and uncontaminated.

 Traditionally, compressor-based systems have been used to cool laser systems.
 However, enhanced thermoelectric cooling solutions have become more popular for spot cooling of sensitive optoelectronic components used in laser systems.